Note: This article was updated on April 6, 2026

 Usually, to manage apps installed via GitHub, you would have to manually track when a new release has dropped, visit the app’s release page, download the newest .apk, and install it via Android’s file manager.
-Obtainium does all of this for you, and offers system-level notifications to alert you of new releases, and, if configured, auto downloads.
+Obtainium does all of this for you, offers system-level notifications to alert you of new releases and, if configured, auto-downloads these updates.

 Getting Started